SCOTTY0101/Fibonacci-Curve/README.md

+Fibonacci curve in javascript.
-//Fibonacci curve.
-Loops to infinity.
-JavaScript.
+Loops from zero to infinity.